RedChow/PythonOPCUADeviceSimulatorGUI/README.md

 ## Sin

 ## Cos

 # Device XML Structure
+The base tag is "simulator."
+The sub-element "timers" contains all the definitions for timers that are to be used for the variables.

+The next sub-elements are "device."
+There can be 1 or many "device" sub-elements of "simulator."
+Each "device" element must contain
+* name
+* datatype
+* timer (timer name must be listed in the timers section)
+* function
+The function element contains many sub-elements that depend on the function used.

+# Future Plans

 ## Disclaimer
 This still needs a lot of work.
 The GUI is operational and allows for adding/deleting